[2024] Top 50+ Terraform Interview Questions and Answers

 Handling failed Terraform deployments involves:

-• Reviewing Logs: Analyze Terraform logs and the plan output to identify the cause of the failure.
+- Reviewing Logs: Analyze Terraform logs and the plan output to identify the cause of the failure.

-• Manual Intervention: In some cases, manual intervention may be necessary to correct the infrastructure or state file before retrying.
+after addressing the issue.
+Terraform is idempotent and will attempt to apply the changes again. - Manual Intervention: In some cases, manual intervention may be necessary to correct the infrastructure or state file before retrying.

-47. What is the significance of Terraform’s null_resource?
+47. What is the significance of Terraform’s null_resource

 Answer:

-The null_resource in Terraform is a resource type that does not manage any real infrastructure but can be used to execute provisioners or depend on other resources.
+in Terraform is a resource type that does not manage any real infrastructure but can be used to execute provisioners or depend on other resources.
 It is often used for triggering actions or workflows that are not directly tied to a specific resource.

 48. How do you integrate Terraform with version control systems?